intuition-dev/mbToolBelt/custel/custel1/readme.md

 ## Front end architecture

 Using CE is the standard default.
 You may want to implant the Alpinejs directives and properties as needed.
 The nice things is that it would work nice w/ SEO.
-And you can use Cordova(or Electron) for cross-platform.
+And you can use Capacitor (by Ionic)
+(or Electron) for cross-platform.
 And then maybe write some components like Elix - but a bit larger.

 Writing a standard Custom Element is easy.
 But thinking of what would be a useful one is hard.
 One way is to look at popular jQuery plugins that are heavily used - and see if you can rewrite one.